 Whenever I'm about to decorate a new project, I like to make myself a beading doodle pad, so to speak, so I can figure out what looks best.
 I take a rectangular scrap of interfacing, cover it in a scrap of the fabric I've made my costume out of, and I bead on it in different ways to see what I like.
 Often what I had in mind doesn't look as good when I bead it out, and something else I doodled may inspire the whole costume from that point on.
 Making your mistakes on a beading doodle pad will protect the costumes you've worked so hard to make.
 This is also a good way to practice your beading skills.
 Cut your fabric to be a little bigger than your interfacing, fold the edges over, and straight stitch it (hand or machine) in place on the edges.
 Trim off any excess fabric from the back (leave about 1/8 inch from the straight stitch).
 Don't worry about wasting expensive beads on this - once you've got a plan you can always scavenge the doodle pad for parts later.
 You'll only be out the scraps of fabric and interfacing, and some thread.

 Beading, like coloring with crayons, has two main functions: make a line, and fill a space.
-Learn more about this on the design page.
+Learn more about this in the Design Tutorial.
 Many costumes have a line of beading all around the edge.
 The same types of beading are also used to outline shapes on the costume.
 Here are some typical line beading examples.

 The first two we'll talk about are actually the same sequence of beads - four seed beads and an E bead (see the image below).
 But the first set is made of round silver seed beads and a silver E bead, and the second is made of hex-cut gold seed beads with a turquoise E bead.
 So we have here a comparison of different textures (round vs. hex cut seed beads), and different color schemes (monochromatic vs contrasting colors).
 This is the most common type of line beading you'll find in Cabaret costumes.
 It's everywhere.
 The number of seed beads varies, but tends to be between 4 and 8.
 This beading type, as well as many of the others, uses the diagonal stitch, which can stretch.